Arduino UNO R3

 When the power is cycled the same program will run again.

-and upload 'sketches' or programs onto an Arduino UNO microcontroller.
+These instructions will show you how to create and upload 'sketches' or programs onto an Arduino UNO microcontroller.

 Microcontrollers are becoming common-controlling automobile engines and many other complex systems.